-Our Army’s strength is not in its size; instead, our strength lays in our ability to perform above and beyond – to work seamlessly alongside our sister Services, Government partners, and allied militaries within New Zealand and around the world.
+Our Army’s strength is not in its size; instead, our strength lays in our ability to perform above and beyond – to work seamlessly alongside our sister Services, Other Government Agencies (OGAs), and Coalition Partners within New Zealand and around the world.

 Ours is a land force made up of experts recruited from all walks of life and brought together under the ethos of Ngāti Tūmatauenga, to do what is right for our country and for those who ask for our help.